Resonance phenomena in vortex-antivortex collisions: Conclusions and Outlook

 Second, since the Feshbach resonance(s) take over the role of the bound mode for $\lambda>1.5$, one can expect that vortex-vortex collisions in the deep type II regime may also reveal a non-trivial pattern.
 In particular, the symmetric (in-phase) excitation of the Feshbach resonance on each of the vortices may lead to a temporary bound state of two vortices.

+Undoubtedly, a detailed study of the quasinormal modes, including the Feshbach resonances, of the vortices in the Abelian-Higgs model is very desired.
+As a first step, this can be addressed in a perturbative way along the line considered in~\cite{GarciaMartin-Caro:2025zkc} and motivated by~\cite{Manton_1997}.
+This should allow for the computation of the decay rate of the Feshbach resonances.
+A more direct study would require a consideration of the coupled linear perturbation problem with the purely outgoing boundary condition, see e.g.,~\cite{Adam:2017czk} and~\cite{Dorey:2017dsn}.

-Third, it would be interesting to analyse the vortex-antivortex process in the case of excited vortices.
-In fact, while produced in a phase transition, the vortices typically carry excitations of the internal modes.
+Third, it would be interesting to analyze the vortex-antivortex process in the case of excited vortices.
+In fact, while produced in a phase transition, vortices typically carry excitations of the internal modes.
 Such modes can also be excited by an oscillating background, e.g., provided by an inflaton~\cite{Kitajima:2025nml}.